sbtourist/nimrod/README.md

 ## Log

-You can register the logs you want to listen to and process, by issuing the following request:
+You can dynamically register the logs you want to listen to and process, by issuing the following request:

-    POST /logs?file=:log_file&interval=:listen_interval
+    POST /logs?file=log_file&interval=listen_interval

-You have to provide the path of the log file, and the milliseconds interval among subsequent log reads: Nimrod will return a JSON object with the log numeric identifier, which you will use later to query for metrics.
+You have to provide the path of the log file (*log_file*), and the milliseconds interval among subsequent log reads (*listen_interval*):
+Nimrod will return a JSON object with the log numeric identifier, which you will use later to query for metrics.

 You can query for registered logs too: